Lorraine Hansberry – Playwright, Civil Rights Activist

 So settle in, tie a brightly hued scarf around your neck, and read on . . .

 Born in 1907 in Stamford, CT, Vera was creative from the time she could hold a pencil.
-The story goes that her father nurtured her talent by taking her to the Metropolitan Museum of Art every Sunday as well as hiring a sign painter to give her drawing lessons.
+The story goes that her father nurtured her talent by taking her to the Metropolitan Museum of Art every Sunday, as well as hiring a sign painter to give her private drawing lessons.
 Vera went on to study at the Cooper Union and started out as a fashion illustrator and freelance painter of murals for children’s rooms.
 (Wouldn’t THAT have been a thing to grow up with on your wall!)

 She married her husband George Neumann in the 1940s and they became the power couple of textile design.
 With her limitless imagination and his business acumen, they built a wildly successful and long-lived company.
-Their first commission was placements for the B. Altman department store, with Vera screen printing the entire run on her dining room table.
+Their first commission was placements for the B. Altman department store, with Vera screenprinting the entire run on her dining room table.
 After that, it was a race to keep up with demand.

 Outgrowing one studio after another, Vera and George settled in Ossining, buying the former Smith-Robinson House at 34 State Street and fitting it out for their Printex plant.
 (An 1810 Georgian mansion, it’s still standing today, barely, and is one of the few remaining buildings in Ossining built with prisoner-quarried Sing Sing marble.)

-Courtesy of the Westchester County Historical Society
+Courtesy of the Ossining Historical Society and Museum

 With their living space and office right next to the plant, Vera’s reputation and creativity thrived.

 Vera and George Neumann in the design studio of Printex.
-Photo by Gottscho-Schleisner, Inc. (1951), from the Library of Congress

 The Living Room